spotlightpa/poor-richard/content/news/2022-11-07-SPLLETTER.md

 State Rep. Seth Grove (R., York), who heads the powerful State Government Committee, has also recently <a href="https://twitter.com/RepGrove/status/1585362871097372675">claimed on Twitter</a> that Philadelphia runs “illegal elections,” and that the city’s vote-counting process <a href="https://twitter.com/RepGrove/status/1587787021384392705">violates election law</a>.

-Grove is part of a still-undecided case over whether Philly should continue conducting <a href="https://www.inquirer.com/politics/election/philadelphia-poll-book-reconciliation-double-votes-20221017.html">a double-check it has used in recent years</a> to catch voters casting ballots both in person and by mail.
+Grove is part of a <a href="https://www.spotlightpa.org/news/2022/11/pa-election-2022-philadelphia-double-voting-lawsuit/" target="_blank">case over whether Philly should continue conducting a double-check</a> it has used in recent years to catch voters casting ballots both in person and by mail.
 City officials argue that the check was never actually required by law and that it’s no longer necessary because they haven’t found double voters in the past three elections.

 Voting rights advocates, like ACLU attorney Marian Schneider, say the lawsuit is part of a pattern of litigation intended to sow mistrust in elections.